-As you can see from the table above - highest minimum wage is set in Luxembourg ($2593) while the lowest is in Bulgaria ($233) making a gap of $2360 between those two countries.
+As you can see from the table above - the highest minimum wage is set in Luxembourg ($2593) while the lowest is in Bulgaria ($233) making a gap of $2360 between those two countries.

-Map of minimum wage sin EU 2014
+Map of the minimum wage in EU 2014

-EU newcomers in 2004 and 2007, except Slovenia, Cyprus and Malta, receives the least, compared to others.
+EU newcomers in 2004 and 2007, except Slovenia, Cyprus, and Malta, receives the least, compared to others.

-Standard of Minimum Wage in European Union
+Standard of Minimum Wage in the European Union

 Since this is Europe we are talking about, let's use Euro coins and banknotes as our currency to measure:

-In 2014 average minimum wage in EU was about EUR 750, 75% of it would be EUR 562.
+In 2014 average minimum wage in the EU was about EUR 750, 75% of it would be EUR 562.

-Another example: Poland - minimum wage 2014 - EUR 405 - Goal 2019 EUR 562 - in average it would ask 31 EUR increase in a year.
+Another example: Poland - minimum wage 2014 - EUR 405 - Goal 2019 EUR 562 - on average it would ask 31 EUR increase in a year.

 Personally, I do believe it is possible to raise the minimum wage in European Union.
 Of course, the mechanisms could be slightly different than my offer, but it asks for only one - Political willingness.
 European Union should be more socially equal.